-It is not that I cannot fathom the thing.
-It was just sucks feeling when the road was not yours.
-It was my green light.
 A few cars in front of me have made their turn to right or straight.
-Mine was straight.
-Because it was a straight crossing and light was STILL GREEN, I pushed my pedal little bit about 80km/h.
+I got green light and drove straight.
+As it was a straight crossing path and light was still green very much, I pushed my pedal little bit about 80km/h.
 Then, this impatient ghost car from my right, drove to cross my path.
 So…. boom.

 A few minutes sitting in driver seat powerlessly, someone came to open my door.
 I cannot move my left hand.
-I was zikrullah in “what the fish…” moment.
+I was zikrullah in “what the fudge…” moment.

 The driver of car that I hit (ok, that sounds bad) came to apologize to me quickly.
-Great!
-I love when $hit happen we don’t gone to quarrel.
-(She is Chinese and looked like aged 50).
+I felt the apology was hopeless, damage has been done but I accepted it anyway.
+She’s a chinese and looked like aged 50.
+Haiyaaa laa aunty…

 I was so in pain when they took X-Ray of my hand.
 They steered it like my hand was okay.
 Deep down I was like, “Woi, parah ni!!” but this came out, “Tolong jangan pusing-pusing tangan saya,” [please don’t turn turn my hand] rintih si pesakit.
-So painful, guys.
+So painful.

 I was given anesthetic before I went into deep sleep.
 Dreamless.
 I woke up in an hour and saw that my hand was all cemented.
 The Chinese doctor made a Closed Manipulative Reduction (CMR) kungfu.
 Means, he pulled my skeleton and pushed the bone in.
 (Man, I gotta learn that!!).
 Which means, my friend, I don’t have to see ortho surgeon.